-The operator must ensure that a minimum distance of 1.5 m between customers can be maintained and that the number of customers present in the shop at the same time does not exceed one customer per 20 m² sales area.
+The operator must ensure that a minimum distance of 1.5 m between customers can be maintained and that the number of customers present in the shop at the same time does not exceed one customer per 10 m² sales area (from 22 June 2020).
 The operator must draw up a protection, hygiene and parking concept.

 Shopping centres and weekly markets can also reopen under special conditions.